spyder-ide/spyder-docs/doc/panes/editor.rst

 You can divide your scripts into as many cells as needed, or none at all—the choice is yours.

 .. image:: /images/editor/editor-cells.png
-   :alt: Spyder's Editor panel, showing an example of a code cell
+   :alt: Spyder's Editor pane, showing an example of a code cell

 You can separate cells by lines starting with either: